siddmohanty/Auto_ICD_search/README.md

 ## Meta

-For any additional info, please contact me
+For any additional info, please contact:
+Siddharth Mohanty - siddharthmohantywk@gmail.com
-M. Zahash – work.zahash@gmail.com
+Moghal Zahash Baig – work.zahash@gmail.com

 Distributed under the GPL-3.0 license.
 See ``LICENSE`` for more information.